Frequently Asked Questions

 Where can I find solo songs by Finnish composers?

 The Mirjam Helin Competition has published a catalogue of Finnish solo songs giving the words in Finnish, Swedish, English and German.
-This catalogue can, for example, be ordered online from the publisher at suomalaisiayksinlauluja.
+This catalogue can be ordered online from Fennica Gehrman, or purchased in Helsinki from Ostinato and F-musiikki.
 Alternatives, and more recent songs by Finnish composers can also be sought via Music Finland, for example: https://core.musicfinland.fi/

 Competitors are offered free accommodation in Helsinki families.
+For what period of time is the accommodation available?
 Do I get a room of my own?